Are you making the best use of every moment?

 It’s a worthwhile goal.
 Excellence isn’t just that impossible grade above A+ that only a few will ever achieve.
 Anyone can be excellent, as it’s much more about mindset than ability.

 - Plateau Settlers persist long enough to reach a level of success, and then slacken off their efforts.
 The view from the plateau is better than before; it’s good enough until a crisis forces them to upskill again, or implement some improvements to regain market share from a new competitor.
-Plateau Settlers know they ‘should do more’, but usually talking about it eases their conscience.
+Plateau Settlers know they ‘should do more’, but usually talking about it eases their conscience sufficient unto the day.

-- Creative Masters view each plateau as a steps to their ultimate end: arete.
+- Creative Masters view each plateau as a step to their ultimate end: areté.
 They use ‘push on, pause, repeat’ as part of mastering any skill or business, and are always looking for ways to create more value in the lives of others.
-They know the worth of intentional and continuous practice, and persist in their endeavours until they achieve their goals.
+They know the worth of intentional and continuous practice and persist in their endeavour until they achieve their goals.

 I’ve inhabited each of those personas – reactively following blindly when I should have stopped to think, and plateau settling when I didn’t want to be seen as the ‘tall poppy’.
 Neither attitude served me.
 I spent years focused on the wrong things.